 - Then it’s assembly time.
 Have a place to lay out your plates.
 Everyone gets a muffin, everyone gets the Canadian Bacon or Ham, then the egg, then the Hollandaise.
 And don’t forget the faintest sprinkling of chives or parsley on the top.

 Making Hollandaise is a cinch.
-I do mine in the Blender and my Blender Hollandaise Sauce Recipe is fool proof.
-It can be made ahead a little and you can hold for a while as you get the rest of the breakfast out.
-Some people hold it in a thermos but I just wrap my blender in a kitchen towel.
+I do mine in the Blender and my Blender Hollandaise Sauce Recipe is foolproof.
+It can be made ahead of time a little, and you can hold it for a while as you get the rest of the breakfast out.
+Some people hold it in a thermos, but I just wrap my blender in a kitchen towel.

 Do try to keep the Hollandaise warm and work quickly.
-If you have to reheat it has to be done very carefully or you’ll risk overcooking and/or separation and it’s a bit of a pain to reheat.
-The best way I know would be to put in a bowl and place the bowl in a larger pan of barely simmering water.
+If you have to reheat, it has to be done very carefully, or you’ll risk overcooking and/or separation, and it’s a bit of a pain to reheat.
+The best way I know to reheat Hollandaise is to put it in a bowl and place the bowl in a larger pan of barely simmering water.
 Immediately turn off the heat and whisk the hollandaise gently until warm.
 Alternatively, you can try short periods on the defrost setting in the microwave.

 Saving Money on Classic Eggs Benedict:

-English muffins often go on sale at our grocery, buy one, get one free or buy one get one half off.
-I pick them up at a low and toss them in the freezer.
+English muffins often go on sale at our grocery store, buy one, get one free, or buy one, get one half off.
+I pick them up at a low price and toss them in the freezer.
 They freeze very well.
-Then I make sure use up the rest of them if there is any leftover.
-Serve them with peanut butter or jam or make little mini pizzas.
+Then I make sure to use up the rest of them if there is any leftover.
+Serve them with peanut butter or jam, or make little mini pizzas.
 The kids used to love those.

 PrintClassic Eggs Benedict